07nainankit/Mini-ArmorCode/README.md

    - Graphical builder using React Flow to define triggers (like “New Scan”), filters (severity, state), and actions (create ticket, update state).

-## Architecture
+## Architecture 🛠️

 - **Separate Modules**:
   - `auth-server` for user authentication and authorization of requests.
 It is first point of contact for any request from frontend.
   - `job-flow-control` to manage all the jobs  like - Scan Job, Ticket Job, Update Job or Rubook Job etc, produced in the application based on the concurrency rules.
-  - `background-job-handler` to process updates and runbook in the background.
+  - `background-job-handler` to process ticketing, updates and runbook jobs in the background.
-  - `parser` to parse scan results to armorcode schema & store them in Elasticsearch.
+  - `parser` to parse scan results to armorcode schema, also apply de-duplication algo & store them in Elasticsearch.

 A simplified diagram might be:

 <img width="1486" alt="Mini armorcode" src="https://github.com/user-attachments/assets/11aeab48-7879-4281-b852-0a2b67538c85" />

-## Tech Stack
+## Tech Stack 👨🏻‍💻

 - **Frontend**:
   - **React.js** with **Ant Design** for UI components.